tate-mason/SchoolWork/Y2S1/Metrics/PSets/PS2/PS2.md

 ## Question 3: What are the key endogeneity concerns?

+Endogeneity concerns lie in health status as well as education status.
+For instance, healthy individuals are likely to be eligible, while those in college could likely defer service.
+Thus, units being healthier or more educated, two covariates which impact earning potential, could be endogenous to the treatment.

 ## Question 4: What is the argument for the relevance of the IV of the paper?
 Does the paper show any evidence in favor of that?

+The paper argues that the draft lottery is effectively random and thus is a relevant instrument.

 ## Question 5: What is the argument for the validity of the IV of the paper?
 Does the paper show any evidence in favor of that?